smudge/decks/railsconf-2022/slides.md

 <img style="width:42%;margin:0 auto;" src="/images/jenkins.png" />

 <!--

-that's where we ended up. and so we effectively gave up.
-And it felt bad.
+And I saved this screengrab of our build history (by the way, we don't use Jenkins anymore).

-By the way, we don't use Jenkins anymore, but I saved this screengrab of our build history, and if you look closely, it's actually an entire year's worth of broken builds.
+If you look closely, it's actually an entire year's worth of broken builds.

 Each one of those was a developer, banging their head against their keyboard, trying to get this working.
 -->